samiraoulhi/Bone-Fracture-Classification/README.md

 # Bone-Fracture-Classification

-This project classifies different types of bone fractures from X-ray images using TensorFlow and Convolutional Neural Networks.
+This project classifies different types of bone fractures from X-ray images using TensorFlow, transfer learning, and Convolutional Neural Networks (VGG16, ResNet50, EfficientNetB0).